rksouthee/rksouthee.github.io/_drafts/chrono.md

 ---
 layout: post
-title: "Using `<chrono>`"
+title: "Using the chrono library"
 ---

-# TODO

-* maybe turn this into a tutorial/guide?
-* lossy conversion
-* verbosity
-* printing (support is being added)
-* efficiency (assembly output)
-* using `std::chrono::steady_clock` rather than `std::chrono::high_resolution_clock`

-I first started using the `<chrono>` library as a way for timing code.
+I first started using the chrono library as a way for timing code.
 The way I used the library was based on examples I found online in various blogs and videos.
-After a while I was curious about the design decisions that led to `<chrono>` and so I watched some videos by Howard Hinnant.
-The videos were very informative and helped me learn about the design of `<chrono>` and how to use it properly.
+After a while I was curious about the design decisions that led to chrono and so I watched some videos by Howard Hinnant.
+The videos were very informative and helped me learn about the design of chrono and how to use it properly.

-An example based on the "Programming a Wireless Robotic Arm" video by javix9.
-The goal is to print a period of 20ms.
+Although the chrono library introduced clocks and time points, I think what helped me the most understand the library was using the durations.
+Once I understood the durations I had a better understanding of the other components.

+In the following example, the goal is to pass a value of 20ms to `period` which will then print the result.

 ```cpp
 #include <iostream>